 Admissions standards differ widely between schools and programs, but most colleges consider the same factors when assessing your application.
 The list below includes three common requirements you can expect when completing applications for online web development degree programs.

 A List Apart began in 1997 as a mailing list and now exists as a site with a constant flow of curated content focused on best practices in the field, written by web professionals for web professionals.

 Founded in 2006, this independent web publication provides web designers and developers with practical articles on industry topics, an online job board, and conferences.

-First and foremost an online community, DevShed promotes ongoing learning and discussion about web development and coding on their forums, which boast more than a million regular users and three million individual threads.
+First and foremost an online community, DevShed promotes ongoing learning and discussion about web development and coding, boasting more than a million regular users and three million individual threads in various forums.

 As the name suggests, UX Magazine is a publication that focuses on the discussion and development of user experience.
 The content aims to inspire designers and developers of all industries to work toward experience-focused design.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.